 There are a lot of ways to put texture into clay surfaces.
 Clay artists have a knack for finding objects to make impressions with and, of course, there are a plethora of store-bought texture tools at clay suppliers and craft stores.
 And most clay artists have some homemade bisque or plaster texture tools in their… Read More »

 Why would someone who has spent most of his adult life pursuing excellence in handmade pottery enthusiastically pursue mass production?
-That’s the question David Pier asked himself when he faced the conflict of wanting to meet high levels of craftmanship and design, but still keep the pricing on his pots affordable.
-In today’s post, David tells us all about his forays into mass production.
+That’s the question potter/ceramics consultant/inventor/entrepreneur David Pier asked himself when he faced the conflict of wanting to meet high levels of craftsmanship and design, but still keep the pricing on his pots affordable.
+So,… Read More »

 For the past few years we have utilized several forms of rapid prototyping to explore new methods of creating form.
 At The Ohio State University ceramics program, we have a large Techno Isel CNC (computer numerically controlled) router and a Konica Minolta Vivid 910 3D scanner, a Z-Corp 510 3D printer and a soon-to-be-operational Epilog laser cutter.
 In an environment where research and development are crucial activities, we willingly embrace these new technologies in search of a balance between traditional craft and industrial practice.

-Today we are giving a sneak peek of the upcoming November issue of Ceramics Monthly magazine, which features ceramic artist Valerie Zimany.
+When One Technique Just Won’t Do Today we are giving a sneak peek of the upcoming November issue of Ceramics Monthly magazine, which features ceramic artist Valerie Zimany.
 Readers of Ceramics Monthly might remember Valerie’s work from the 2008 Emerging Artist issue back in May.
 Valerie creates her abstract ceramic sculpture using a… Read More »